dmcgits/dmcgits.github.io/mds/ISE102/week2_notes.md

 > **Statements:** A line of code that does something
 > **Enums** Defining a few constants at once

-We'll start with simple variables and types, get into decision making and comparison, and then deep dive into types and assignment.
+We'll start with simple variables and types, get into decision making and comparison, and then dive further into types and assignment.

-## Variables (and literals)
+### Games!

 Let's look at this psuedocode.